 Danish employment and labour law is based on three main foundations; (1) collective agreements between employers’ organisations and employees’ unions; (2) individual agreements between employers and employees; and (3) Danish legislation.

-The terms of employment of blue-collar workers are normally based upon collective agreements entered into between a union of workers and an organisation of employers.
-The scope of collective agreements varies depending on the industry they aim to govern, but they stipulate all rights and obligations of the employers and the workers regarding e.g. minimum wages, pension scheme contributions, working hours, termination notices, holidays, overtime payment, etc. Employers may choose to grant blue-collar workers better terms than what follows from the collective agreements, but not poorer.
+The terms of employment of blue-collar workers are normally based upon collective agreements entered into between a union of workers and an employers’ organisation.
+The scope of collective agreements varies depending on the industry they aim to govern, but they stipulate all rights and obligations of the employers and the workers regarding e.g. minimum wages, pension scheme contributions, working hours, termination notices, holidays, overtime payment, etc. Employers may choose to grant blue-collar workers better, but not inferior, terms than what follows from the collective agreements.

 Collective agreements are normally considered essential as both parties, among other things, are given access to the possibility of industrial dispute procedures in the event of disagreements between the employer and the workers.
 Furthermore, during the term of the collective agreement, workers are not allowed to go on strike.